Guide to UTM Codes: What Are They and How to Use Them?

 Note that utm_source, utm_medium, and utm_campaign are all required fields in the Google URL Builder (more on that later) while Term and Content are not.
 That said, absolutely nothing stops you from only using one of them, it's just not considered to be the best practice.

-Required Field for UTM
+Required Field For Utm

 Also, you can put anything you want in each of those fields.
 You don't have to use the source to specify a source, the medium to specify a medium, or what have you.
 You can put codes in there, you can put search terms in there, or whatever you want.
 The usage specification is just the way Google organizes things and is a sensible way to use UTM codes.